-- 1. Develop skills necessary for structuring, managing, and carrying out projects within an organization/industry. - 2.
-Design, develop, debug, document, and deliver a software project and learn to work in a team environment. - 3.
+- 1. Develop skills necessary for structuring, managing, and executing the projects. - 2.
+Design, develop, debug, document, and deliver a project and learn to work in a team environment. - 3.
 Develop written and oral communication skills. - 4.
 Become proficient with software development tools and environments - 5.
-Apply the extent of their interdisciplinary work over the course of their academic career considering issues of professionalism and ethics.
-UCS802: COMPILER CONSTRUCTION
+Apply interdisciplinary knowledge to engineering design solutions, taking into account professional and ethical issues.

+UCS802 COMPILER CONSTRUCTION

-Course objective: To Gain the working knowledge of the major phases of compilation and develop the ability to use formal attributed grammars for specifying the syntax and semantics of programming languages.
+L T P Cr 3 0 2 4.0 Course Objectives: To Gain the working knowledge of the major phases of compilation anddevelop the ability to use formal attributed grammars for specifying the syntax and semantics of programming languages.
 Learn about function and complexities of modern compilers and design a significant portion of a compiler.